Where can I go to get assistance with an application?

 What happens after I submit my application?

-Applications for the 2014 Town Meeting are due December 16, 2013.
+Applications for the annual Town Meeting in May are due by the second Friday in November of the preceding year at 5 p.m.
 At that meeting, a committee member will be assigned to your application.
 That person will contact you if the Committee needs further information or wishes you to attend a meeting to discuss your project in more detail.

 Items for the Town warrant are due usually at the end of March so that normally the committee will make its recommendations to Town Meeting on projects on the second Tuesday in March.
 After that, successful applicants may be asked to attend a public meeting or appear on the local television station to publicize their project.
 They should also be present at town meeting prepared to defend their project if there are questions from the floor.
 Final decisions on the use of CPA funds are made at Town Meeting.
 Projects may begin after July 1st if the appropriate restrictions are in place.